cisar2218/plutonication-typescript/README.md

 # plutonication-typescript
 Typescript version of C# .NET class library [Plutonication](https://github.com/cisar2218/Plutonication).
 ## Motivation
 We have decided to implement JS version because we are planning to implement chrome extension that allow user to connect existing dApps with wallet with our connector Plutonication.
-In additional it's now possible to implement plutonication directly to existing *web3* apps.
+In additional it's now possible to implement plutonication directly to existing *web3* dApps.

 ## Instalation
 [Npm package](https://www.npmjs.com/package/plutonication-typescript) can be installed with command: